Donaim/proviral-pres1/slides.md

 - Big part of Proviral Pipeline is its defects detector, which, depending on the version, is either HIVSeqInR or HIVIntact.

-- The development of this pipeline itself, is a collaborative effort involving Dan, Don, Charlotte, and myself.
+- The development of pipeline itself, is a collaborative effort involving Dan, Don, Charlotte, and myself.

 -->